Ganesh-Jathar-Git/Weather-Bot/README.md

 🚫 Rain alerts: Warns users to carry an umbrella or delay travel

 # 📝 Notes
-1.Works best with a stable internet connection and a good quality mic.
+1. Works best with a stable internet connection and a good quality mic.
-2.Outputs AI suggestions based on current weather and location.
+2. Outputs AI suggestions based on current weather and location.
-3.All audio and flagged inputs are stored temporarily in .gradio/flagged.